 My son had a weird bump by his urethra on his genitals, and he took one look at it and said, “I don’t want to treat this with antibiotics just yet, I think we can do a less invasive way, and if it does not work we can discuss it further with what you would like to do.”
 He gave me this oxygenated cream and told me to try it first.
 He also told me to continue with the natural stuff I was doing at home, and hopefully us working together – we could help him.
 It ended up working.
 I was so very pleased with his diagnosis and how he handled it.
 I felt completely respected and very excited, that yes, we finally found a doctor that we LOVE!
 His whole staff is amazing.
 I have seen the NP as well and she is as like minded as he is.

 We just had his my youngest sons yearly exam today.
 We have the older 2 boys annual in the summer.
 It seriously took about 7 minuets if that.
 The hardest part was undressing him…LOL!
 Since I had not been in a while, the Doctor made sure and said, “were not doing any shots right?”
 I said, “yes that is correct.”
 He asked me if we would be doing any in the future at all and I told him NO. He smiled and said, “Great, just wanted to make sure, and if you have any questions about anything please feel free to ask!”
 How refreshing!
-Again he told me what I already knew, we have a very happy healthy two year old!
+Again he told me what I already knew, we have a very happy healthy children!

 So back to the topic at hand, I’m talking specifically to holistic moms here, I not going to say that someone must go to these visits when they feel pressured, lack trust, are being bullied or just don’t see eye to eye with their doctor to “just do it anyway.”
 This is how I felt where we lived before, and it was just a headache for us, so we just stopped going completely.
 However, I am not going to tell you not to go, or to go.
 I feel you need to make the call yourself based on your families needs.
 I have natural Mom friends who have been to every single well visit even though they don’t vaccinate, because they love their doctor so much.
 I have others on the other hand, who have not gone to a single one!
 Some parents like to see the their babies, weight, charts and get their little foot prints.
 Some don’t care, like me, I have a scale at home and I could really care less if my baby is on the “standard chart.”
 I don’t need an update on this every 3 months!
 I believe there can be a happy medium if you wish.